Lafayette Regional Airport: Postwar civil use: airline service

 Past mainline jet service previously operated by Continental Airlines was also flown with Boeing 737-300 and Boeing 737-500 jetliners nonstop to Houston until Continental turned over all service into Lafayette to its regional affiliates, Continental Express operated by ExpressJet and Continental Connection operated by Colgan Air.
 Following the merger of Continental with United Airlines, ExpressJet and Colgan Air then became United Express air carriers.
 Major airline mainline jet service resumed on July 3, 2014, when Delta Air Lines began Boeing 717-200 flights between Lafayette and Atlanta.
 The airport was also served by Northwest Airlink with nonstop Saab 340 turboprop and Canadair CRJ200 regional jet flights to Memphis.
 Following the merger of Northwest Airlines with Delta Air Lines, Canadair CRJ200 regional jet service operated by Delta Connection to Memphis was discontinued.
-The majority of American Airlines passenger flights from the airport to Dallas/Fort Worth are currently flown with CRJ900 and ERJ-145 series regional jets operated by Envoy Air or Mesa Airlines with both carriers operating as American Eagle on behalf of American.
+The majority of American Airlines passenger flights from the airport to Dallas/Fort Worth are currently flown with Canadair CRJ900 and Embraer ERJ-175 regional jets operated by PSA Airlines, SkyWest Airlines or Envoy Air with these air carriers operating as American Eagle on behalf of American.
 American Eagle also now operates CRJ700 regional jet service nonstop to Charlotte with these flights being operated by PSA Airlines on behalf of American.
 United Express service to Houston is operated by Republic Airlines with larger Embraer ERJ-170 regional jets and also by Mesa Airlines with larger Embraer ERJ-175 regional jets.
 Some American Eagle flights to DFW were being operated by ExpressJet with Canadair CRJ200 regional jets in the past.
 Colgan Air, operating as United Express, ceased serving Lafayette during the summer of 2012.
 Colgan had flown Bombardier Q400 high-speed propjets (which is the largest and fastest member of the DHC-8 Dash 8 aircraft family) as well as Saab 340 turboprops operating feeder service for United to Houston.
 ExpressJet replaced the Colgan service with additional Embraer ERJ-135 and Embraer ERJ-145 regional jet frequencies operating as United Express nonstop to Houston.
 Vision Airlines briefly served Lafayette during the summer of 2011 with Dornier 328 propjets nonstop to Ft.
 Walton Beach/Destin, FL via the Northwest Florida Regional Airport located on Eglin Air Force Base.